cockroachdb/docs/v2.1/configure-replication-zones.md

 Zone Name | Description
 ----------|-----------------|------------
 `.meta` | The "meta" ranges contain the authoritative information about the location of all data in the cluster.<br><br>Because historical queries are never run on meta ranges and it is advantageous to keep these ranges smaller for reliable performance, CockroachDB comes with a **pre-configured** `.meta` replication zone giving these ranges a lower-than-default `ttlseconds`.<br><br>If your cluster is running in multiple datacenters, it's a best practice to configure the meta ranges to have a copy in each datacenter.
-`.liveness` | <span class="version-tag">New in v2.0:</span> The "liveness" range contains the authoritative information about which nodes are live at any given time.<br><br>Just as for "meta" ranges, historical queries are never run on the liveness range, so CockroachDB comes with a **pre-configured** `.liveness` replication zone giving this range a lower-than-default `ttlseconds`.<br><br>If this range is unavailable, the entire cluster will be unavailable, so giving it a high replication factor is strongly recommended.
+`.liveness` | The "liveness" range contains the authoritative information about which nodes are live at any given time.<br><br>Just as for "meta" ranges, historical queries are never run on the liveness range, so CockroachDB comes with a **pre-configured** `.liveness` replication zone giving this range a lower-than-default `ttlseconds`.<br><br>If this range is unavailable, the entire cluster will be unavailable, so giving it a high replication factor is strongly recommended.
-`.timeseries` | The "timeseries" ranges contain monitoring data about the cluster that powers the graphs in CockroachDB's Admin UI.
+`.timeseries` | The "timeseries" ranges contain monitoring data about the cluster that powers the graphs in CockroachDB's admin UI.
 If necessary, you can add a `.timeseries` replication zone to control the replication of this data.
 `.system` | There are system ranges for a variety of other important internal data, including information needed to allocate new table IDs and track the status of a cluster's nodes.
 If necessary, you can add a `.system` replication zone to control the replication of this data.

 To control replication for one of the above sets of system ranges, create a YAML file defining only the values you want to change (other values will not be affected), and use the `cockroach zone set <zone-name> -f <file.yaml>` command with appropriate flags: